 The World Health Organization declared COVID-19 a pandemic one week ago.
 Federal, state, and local governments have been taking action to restrict travel and establish a measure of social distancing in an attempt to contain the outbreak.
 As a country, we are scrambling to establish appropriate testing protocols and capacity to identify and (I hope) quarantine affected parties.
 We have a pressing need to flatten the growth rate of infection so as not to overwhelm our healthcare system.
 And yet some folks do not take the disease seriously based on the relatively small number of confirmed cases reported to date.

 Here’s why I take it seriously:

-- Confirmed cases are likely grossly underreported given the relatively small numbers of tests performed to date.
+- Confirmed cases are likely grossly underreported given the relatively small number of tests performed to date.

 - Many people present mild symptoms and, therefore, do not realize that they are carriers of the disease.

-- The virus appears to have staying power on surfaces that have come into contact with an affected person, thereby increasing its transmission rate.
+- The virus appears to have staying power on surfaces that have come into contact with an infected person, thereby increasing its transmission rate.

 - Death rates are disproportionately high, especially for older persons.
 (My husband and I are older adults!)
 Those with severe symptoms often require hospitalization to avoid becoming a statistic.
 They may require a lengthy convalescence and may not recover fully.

 - The growth rate of cases has been exponential; demand for hospital intervention can rapidly outpace capacity.

 I had an especially nasty bout with the flu 5 years ago.
 While it did not rise to the level of hospitalization, I have a keen sense for how “severe symptoms” present and the reality of never quite getting back to “normal” again.
 I have no desire to experience that again!